Conditions of your stay

 In some circumstances you may need to extend your stay in the UK, for example, if you are required to retake a module.
 Please note that if your course has been extended, but your further attendance is not required (eg your mode is assessment only), you will not normally be able to extend your Student Visa.

 If eligible for an extension, you will need to apply for a new Student Visa to cover the extra period of time needed to complete your course.
-If you need to extend your stay in the UK please make sure you contact the University in plenty of time before your visa expires.
+If you need to extend your stay in the UK please make sure you contact the University with plenty of time before your visa expires.
 We’d recommend contacting us at least two months before the expiry of your current visa.
 To extend your visa, you will need a new CAS number from the University.
 Please note that if you try to re-apply with your original CAS number your visa application will be refused.
 To apply for a new CAS, you need to complete the CAS request form and return it to the Visa Compliance team.

 Your new visa will cover the time for you to retake your modules.
 If you are able to complete your re-takes within the time you have left on your current visa, then you can continue to study on this visa.